-Each NeuroPI module is prepared by distinguished faculty who are acknowledged leaders in their respective fields.
-Each module is composed of a set of multiple-choice items with preferred responses, instructions on how to collect cases to assess one's practice, and resources for creating and implementing an improvement program.
+Each NeuroPI module is prepared by distinguished faculty who are acknowledge leaders in their respective fields.
+Each module is composed of a set of multiple-choice items with preferred responses, instructions on how to collect cases to assess one’s practice, and resources for creating and implementing an effective improvement plan.
 Participants are able to compare their performance pre- and post-intervention to assess what changes have occurred in their practice.

 Members: FREE $199.00*

 *Free access is limited to one course at a time for eligible members.

 - Inquiry of falls within the last 12 months